Kotlin/dokka/README.md

 }
 ```

-`DokkaMultiModule` depends on all dokka tasks in the subprojects, runs them, and creates a toplevel page (based on the `documentationFile`)
+`DokkaMultiModule` depends on all Dokka tasks in the subprojects, runs them, and creates a toplevel page (based on the `documentationFile`)
 with links to all generated (sub)documentations

 ### Using the Maven plugin